kyma-project/kyma/components/eventing-controller/README.md

 ## Usage

-This section explains how to use the eventing-controller.
+This section explains how to use the Eventing Controller.

-- The eventing-controller comes with the following command line argument flags
+- The Eventing Controller comes with the following command line argument flags:

     | Flag    | Default Value | Description                                                                                   |
     | ----------------------- | ------------- |---------------------------------------------------------------------------------------------- |